shadowmoon-waltz/bitcoin-wallet/README.md

 Main gradle build command: assembleProdRelease

 Small changes: build system fixes due to my version of Gradle or some other build environment reason.
-Not building sample Android 3rd party app integration example. uses my usual apk signing code. changes app name to avoid confusion with non-fork bitcoin wallet.
+Not building sample Android 3rd party app integration example. uses my usual apk signing code. changes app name to avoid confusion with non-fork/upstream bitcoin wallet.
 May be a bug or not, but dynamic fee data was being saved to a filename based on the static asset filename, not the constant value defined for the dynamic fee data filename, and was fixed.
+Add mempool.space block explorer.

 The send coin button at the bottom of the main transaction screen takes up more space, because I use that more, and the scan a code to send button that was in the center of the bar was removed, because I don't use that much (you can still choose the camera option